Tech glitch on 4/20 caused Missouri cannabis businesses to lose sales

 “This year’s 4/20 was a record setting day for the majority of Dutchie powered dispensaries,” Chris Ostrowski, chief technology officer of Dutchie, said in a statement emailed to The Independent.

-Ostowski said the systems powered more than two million transactions, representing $165 Million dollars in retail commerce — which was a 50% increase from last year’s 4/20.
+Ostowski said the systems powered more than 2 million transactions, representing $165 million in retail commerce — which was a 50% increase from last year’s 4/20.

 “While Dutchie and our partners prepared extensively for this year’s 4/20, a group of customers local to a specific instance of our POS system experienced serious issues that impacted their ability to transact,” Ostrowski said.